 Isuzu Gencars makes Popemobile

-Isuzu Gencars once again proved its reliability and versatility in making top-of-the-line vehicles when it was entrusted with the challenging task of producing the popemobile that His Holiness Pope Francis used during his visit to Manila in January this year.
+Isuzu Gencars once again proved its reliability and versatility in making top-of-the-line vehicles when it was entrusted with the challenging task of producing the popemobile that His Holiness Pope Francis used during his visit to Manila in January of 2015.

-It all began about the middle of last year when Lingayen-Dagupan Archbishop Soc Villegas, chair of the Steering Committee for the Apostolic Visit of Pope Francis to the Philippines, asked D. Edgard A. Cabangon, managing director, if Gencars could provide the vehicle for the popemobile.
+It all began about the middle of the 2014 when Lingayen – Dagupan Archbishop Soc Villegas, chair of the Steering Committee for the Apostolic Visit of Pope Francis to the Philippines, asked D. Edgard A. Cabangon, President and CEO, if Gencars could provide the vehicle for the popemobile.

 But of course, Edgard recalls later, what could one say except, “thank you, Excellency, we will be honored and consider ourselves blessed to do it.”